OpenAuditLabs/datasets/publications/research_proposal/research_proposal.md

 Finally, ethical considerations must guide dataset release.
 Although source code of deployed contracts is public, combining code with detailed exploit traces and ready-to-use patches could inadvertently aid malicious actors.
 Therefore, OpenAuditBenchmark should implement **responsible disclosure protocols**, such as delayed release of exploit payloads or redacted sensitive details, ensuring its use primarily benefits the security community.

+## 11. Future Directions: Synthetic Data Augmentation with Generative AI

+While reinforcement learning–based dataset generation (Section 5.1) addresses the adaptive discovery of new vulnerabilities, another promising avenue for **OpenAuditBenchmark** is the use of **Generative AI for synthetic vulnerability creation and augmentation**.
+Recent studies have demonstrated that **large language models (LLMs)** fine-tuned on domain-specific corpora can not only generate realistic buggy code snippets, but also produce contextually accurate fixes, severity scores, and exploit scenarios.

+Synthetic data augmentation using LLMs offers several benefits:

+1. **Class Balancing** – Existing vulnerability datasets often suffer from skewed distributions, with certain SWC categories (e.g., SWC-101, SWC-107) being overrepresented while rare but critical categories (e.g., SWC-136: Unencrypted Private Data On-Chain) are underrepresented.
+Controlled LLM-based generation can produce balanced samples across all categories.

+2. **Context-Rich Annotations** – LLMs can generate vulnerability explanations, fix rationales, and even simulated attacker perspectives, enriching the dataset’s multi-modal annotations beyond what purely mined datasets can offer.

+3. **Low-Cost Expansion** – Compared to manual curation, generative augmentation drastically reduces the cost and time needed to expand the dataset while enabling rapid adaptation to emerging threat vectors.

+4. **Scenario Simulation** – By prompting LLMs with specific business logic or DeFi protocol patterns, researchers can simulate vulnerabilities in **novel contexts**, such as cross-chain bridges or Layer-2 rollups, which may be underrepresented in historical datasets.

+A practical workflow could involve:
+- Generating vulnerable code–fix pairs for underrepresented SWC IDs using a **prompt-engineered LLM** (e.g., GPT-4, CodeLlama).
+- Validating the generated contracts via **static analyzers** (Slither, Mythril) to ensure detectability.
+- Running **dynamic tests** with fuzzers (Echidna, Foundry) to confirm exploit feasibility.
+- Adding verified samples into **OpenAuditBenchmark** with clear provenance labels (`source_type: synthetic-LLM`).

+Early experiments in related domains, such as **BugBench** for Java vulnerabilities (Ye et al., 2024) and **CodeVul** for C/C++ (Jiang et al., 2023), have shown that carefully validated LLM-generated vulnerabilities can significantly improve detection model robustness without introducing unrealistic patterns.
+This strategy, when combined with RL-based generation, could ensure **OpenAuditBenchmark** remains current, diverse, and representative of both known and emerging attack surfaces.

 ## References

 1. Xia, S., He, M., Song, L., & Zhang, Y. (2024). **SC-Bench: A Large-Scale Dataset for Smart Contract Auditing**. *arXiv preprint arXiv:2410.06176*. [https://arxiv.org/abs/2410.06176](https://arxiv.org/abs/2410.06176)